 The governor rod carries at its upper end a Bush Wheel, to the under side of which two Double Brackets are attached.
-Each of these Double Brackets is fitted with 11⁄2" Strips pivotally attached, the lower holes of these being connected to further 11⁄2" Strips.
+Each of these Double Brackets is fitted with 11/2" Strips pivotally attached, the lower further 1\frac{1}{2"} Strips.